Happenings at St. Luke's Episcopal Church

 The United Thank Offering (UTO) is a ministry of The Episcopal Church for the mission of the whole church, through inviting individuals to practice gratitude and to notice the good things that happen each day, while giving thanks to God.

-To learn more about the United Thank Offering mission, or for more resources on practicing gratitude, please visit https://www.episcopalchurch.org/ministries/united-thank-offering/
+To learn more about the United Thank Offering mission, or for more resources on practicing gratitude, please visit United Thank Offering

-November: Thanksgiving Food Baskets click here to read 2022 Outreach letter.
+Turkey Box Letter 2024 November: Thanksgiving Food Baskets click here to read 2024 Outreach letter.

 St. Luke's Turkey Boxes